aprescod12/esp32-elevator-simulator/README.md

 # ESP32 WROOM 32 Elevator Simulation

 ## Overview
 This project simulates a 4-floor elevator system using an ESP32 WROOM 32 microcontroller.
 The system features call buttons for each floor, LED indicators for the current floor position, a door open indicator, and comprehensive serial output for monitoring elevator status.
+Completed in February 2026

 ## Features
 ✅ 4 tactile momentary switches for floor call buttons